ajmajma/D3Seismi/README.md

 I do not have a great amount of time to commit to this - here are my notes

 TODO:

-    more karma tests
-    set up node/express to call to seismi's api expand on/add more custom filtering
+    more karma tests - testing has been set up set up node/express to call to seismi's api expand on/add more custom filtering
     more user interaction
     more custom styling
     better/more interesting feedback when clicked
     deal with overlapping points
-    add in more custom animations and/or velocity.js
+    add in more custom animations ngAnimate and/or velocity.js work on general layout/UI/UX

 I wanted to play around with angular-material so I tried it out here - i was hoping to find more ways to use it ( like the typeahead based on the current object or the selects - however the selects still are still not live), hopefully more in the future.